Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    }

-Though again there are no comments provided in the script but it is more comprehensible because of the keywors used in scripts. (please beware that UI Map is not replacement of comments) So a more comprehensible script would look as following -
+Though again there are no comments provided in the script but it is more comprehensible because of the keywords used in scripts. (please beware that UI Map is not replacement of comments) So a more comprehensible script would look as following -